PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ## Cell Data Related Functions (Discrete Cells)

 In the loaded dataset, only one cell type, cancer\_cell, was part of the simulation.\
-However, let's have a look at the cell agenet related functions.
+However, let's have a look at the cell agent related functions.

-We can retrieve list of all cell types processed in the simulation, ordered by cell type ID.
+We can retrieve a list of all cell types processed in the simulation, ordered by cell type ID.

 ```python